GLYNKNIGHT/Job-Tracking-App-Demo/README.md

 **Features I would like to add;**
-- Add sort feature to list the jobs by date, salary, or progress
+- Add sort feature to list the jobs by date, salary, or progress.
-- Make responive for mobile
+- Make responive for mobile.